-Add some Epsom salt to the soil when first planting your rose bushes, and then one more time each when there is new growth and when the flowers are fully blooming.
+Add some Epsom salt to the soil when first planting your rose bushes.
+Repeat one more time each when there is new growth and when the flowers are fully blooming.

 Prevent Transplant Shock

 It is always risky business moving seedlings from a container to the ground, or re-potting a grown plant.
-Often times the roots can become damaged, known as “transplant shock,” and the affected plant will never be the same.
+Often times the roots can become damaged.
+This is known as “transplant shock,” and the affected plant will never be the same.